In my opinion @Microsoft’s Windows Live Spaces (WLS) provided the best and true Social media platform.

-My WordPress usage was reduced with the rise of other social media platforms, although I visit @Youtube regularly, I initially didn’t want to go the @Vlogging route, however, recently I’ve had a change of mind and will be doing more on that platform starting this Spring.
+My WordPress usage was reduced with the rise of other social media platforms, although I visit @Youtube regularly, I initially didn’t want to go the @Vlogging route, however, recently I’ve had a change of mind and will be doing more on that platform in 2020.

 Like others, I’ve used the older @FriendsReunited and @MySpace and I’ve also used @Tumblr, @Linkedin, @Facebook, @Twitter and @Instagram and searched for ways to try to generate the WLS/Wordpress vibe on those platforms, without success.